djurnamn/weather-app/README.md

 # Weather App
-A nice little weather forecast app built with Vue 3 in the frontend using Axios, Vue Router, Pinia and vueUse (for storage) and a node backend, using Axios, moment (for time formatting), Express and Redis (for caching).
+A nice little weather forecast app built with Vue 3 in the frontend using Axios, Vue Router, Pinia and vueUse (for storage) and a node backend using Axios, moment (for time formatting), Express and Redis (for caching).

 ## Getting started